Sasini2020/Sasini2020/README.md

 ### Hi there, I'm Sasini 👋

-## I'm an Computer Science Undergraduate.
+## I'm a Computer Science Undergraduate.

 - 🔭 I’m currently working on my 3rd year group project!
 - 👯 I’m looking to collaborate with other content creators